Some Mothers Do 'Ave 'Em: Repeats

 The BBC has repeated Some Mothers Do 'Ave 'Em several times since the series was produced in the 1970s.
 British channels Gold, BBC Two and BBC Prime took over repeats of the programme in 2007.
 Drama showed the series in early 2023.
+The programmes were aired on BBC Four and archived for streaming on BBC iPlayer.
+In June 2024 it was repeated on That's TV.

 The programme has been shown on Catalan public television TV3 (Catalonia), the Gibraltar Broadcasting Corporation in the 1970s, in Nigeria on NTA since the 1980s, in Australia on the Nine Network's GO! from 2009 to 2010 and later on the Seven Network's digital channel 7TWO.
 It was also screened in the 1980s by TVNZ in New Zealand, where it was popular.

 Special

 On 18 March 2016, Michael Crawford and Michele Dotrice reprised their roles for a one-off sketch for Sport Relief.
 Gemma Arterton guest-stars as Jessica, alongside Jenson Button, Boris Johnson, Sir Paul McCartney, Roy Hodgson, Arsène Wenger, David Walliams, Jessica Ennis, Sir Bradley Wiggins, Clare Balding, Sir Chris Hoy, Sir Andy Murray and Jamie Murray playing themselves.